matthewmcvickar/soundcloud-comments-bot/README.md

 doesn't allow for getting random nodes.
 Then I discovered that track IDs (and comment IDs) are sequential.
-I found an old comment ID at `100000000` a recent one at `500000000`, and figured that 400 million comments was more than enough of a well from which to draw.

-~The script picks a number at random, checks if the comment still exists, and passes it on for filtering.~
+I found an old comment ID at `100000000` a recent one at `500000000`, and figured that 400 million comments was more than enough of a well from which to draw. ~The script picks a number at random, checks if the comment still exists, and passes it on for filtering.~ (See above; this method doesn't work anymore.)

 ### Filtering Comments